JunjieLeiCoe/causal_inferences_s2020/session4/Problem Set 4.md

 ![image-20200224130951888](image-20200224130951888.png)

-the ATE and CACE in this case were hard to identify.
+the ATE and CACE in this case were hard to identify and pretty much deviate from the true treatment effect.

 they are pretty much far away from the ATE -> 0.15